PlatyPew/Dathine/README.md

 However, there are certain caveats to this program.
 Due to the nature of UDP, it is possible that some data can be lost in the middle of a transaction.
 This is very apparent when dealing with slow networks.
 An increased interval between each packet sent (more information in the program usage) can boost the reliability and covertness of the reverse shell.

 ### Improvements

-Although the data is encoded with base64, a network administrator can easily reconstruct and decode the packet.
-Encrypting data with a shared AES-256 key can prevent network administrators or automated network traffic analysis tools from deciphering the content while minimising network traffic overhead.

-Randomising the types of DNS queries with A, MX, TXT and CNAME records can also improve the covertness of the exfiltration process.

 Randomising the subdomain length can also be used to throw off automated network traffic analysis tools as it may be filtering for subdomains within a certain length at the cost of network traffic overhead.